gemini-testing/gemini/doc/programmatic-api.md

 ```

-## Reading the tests
+## Reading the Tests

 * `gemini.readTests(paths)` – read all of the tests from specified paths into one single
-meta-suite. `paths` is an array of files or directories paths containing `gemini` tests.
+meta-suite. `paths` is an array of files or directories paths containing Gemini tests.
 If not specified, will look for tests in `$projectRoot/gemini` directory.
-Returns promise which resolves to single `Suite` object.
+Returns promise which resolves to a single `Suite` object.
 All top level suites will
 be the children of this root suite.

 Here is the example that prints all top level suite names: